azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 export AZURE_CLIENT_SECRET=
 ```

 You can now load the *System Variables* and store your first scan results.
-We advice to always add the '*-silent*' and '*-j*' (JSON Output) options, everything else you already familiar with.
+You are required set the '*-silent*' and '*-j*' (JSON Output) parameters, everything else you already familiar with.

 ```
 . .env
 nuclei -silent -u https://azurebuddy.online -j | ingest2LAW
 ```

 After  +/- 5 minutes you will see records being created in the *nuclei_CL* table.

 ### Play with Scan Results using Kusto Query Language (KQL)